 - Up to one-month observational placement (full time = 37.5 hours) or equivalent if part time

 - Supervisors support payment at £500 per week (or pro-rata i.e. max £2000)

 - No bursary payment but support for travel and reasonable (agreed) expenses

 - Applies to all schemes but duration is based on need of individual GP up to a maximum of four full time weeks

 - Placement is flexible, can be up to 4 full weeks, part time or split across 2, 3 or 4 periods

-- Get access to on-line learning etc
+- You will be given access to on-line learning

 Why would I be offered an observation placement?